 Maurice Lacroix has recently updated its Pontos line of dressy watches with this version of the elegant Pontos Day Date model.

 The Ref.
 6158-SS001-43E version features a “solar” sun-brushed blue dial that looks quite noble and may look good with dark-colored business attire.
-Like the rest of the series, the watch features two apertures at 12 o’clock and 6 o’clock for the day of week and date displays respectively.
+Like with the rest of the series, the dial features two apertures at 12 o’clock and 6 o’clock for the day of week and date displays respectively.

 Both apertures are visually connected with an inner chapter ring and elongated hour markers that, together with the curvy “Maurice Lacroix” inscription that looks like a natural part of the minute track, gives the dial a more interesting -albeit a bit too sporty for my taste- appearance.

 As usual, the diamond-cut hands feature generous amounts of white Superluminova at their tips that contribute greatly to the timekeeper’s nighttime readability.

 The Pontos Day Date Blue Dial will be sold on a black crocodile strap with a stainless steel folding clasp that greatly contributes to the gadget’s overall level of comfort.

 The watch is powered by the ML Caliber 09 automatic movement.
 It is based on an ETA 2836-2 caliber (it can also be a Sellita, which is as good as the ETA model) and features nothing but standard decoration, like Cotes de Geneve on its winding rotor and circular-graining on bridges.